spencermac101/spencermac101/README.md

-# Hey, I'm Spencer
+# Spencer Macdonald

-### 🏗️ Building the Future of Smart Glasses & On-Device Intelligence
+### 🏗️ On-Device Intelligence

-I'm an entrepreneur working at the intersection of **computer vision, wearable technology, and on-device machine learning**.
+If you're interested in **computer vision, conversational speech, and on-device machine learning**, reach out to me on X DM - @spencermac101.